Kolhapur: Airport

 Kolhapur's domestic airport, also known as Chhatrapati Rajaram Maharaj Airport, is located 9 km south east of the city at Ujalaiwadi.

 Indigo operates daily flights to Hyderabad Airport and Tirupati Airport as well as three times a week to Ahmedabad Airport.
 Star Air operates flights three times in a week to Mumbai Airport.
 Expansion of runway and construction of airport terminal building is in progress.

 The nearest international airports to Kolhapur are Pune International Airport (240 km) and Goa International Airport (220 km).

 Education

 Kolhapur has educational institutions for engineering, medicine, management studies, pharmaceutical sciences and agriculture.
 Shivaji University is located in Kolhapur city.
-There are international schools and a pre-IAS training centre.
-The pre-IAS training centre is in Rajaram college campus.
-The admissions to pre-IAS centre are allotted by merit through an entrance exam.
-The city attracts students form all over India and Africa.

 Kolhapur Jaggery

 The Kolhapur jaggery is a variety of jaggery made from fresh sugarcane juice in Kolhapur.
 It is manufactured from sugarcane which is a common and widely cultivated crop in Kolhapur.
 The waters of the streams forming the Panchganga river are primarily used for sugarcane cultivation in Kolhapur.